top of page

 Regular physical activity, such as walking, cycling, wheeling, sports or active recreation, provides significant benefits for health.
 Some physical activity is better than doing none.
 By becoming more active throughout the day in relatively simple ways, people can easily achieve the recommended activity levels.

 Physical inactivity is one of the leading risk factors for non-communicable disease mortality.
-People who are insufficiently active have a 20% to 30% increased risk of death compared to people who are sufficiently active.
+Insufficiently active people have a 20% to 30% increased risk of death compared to sufficiently active people.

-Physical inactivity is associated with 1 in 6 deaths in the UK and is estimated to cost the UK in excess of £10 billion annually (including £1 billion to the NHS alone).
+Physical inactivity is associated with 1 in 6 deaths in the UK and is estimated to cost the UK more than £10 billion annually (including £1 billion to the NHS alone).

 Unfortunately, our population is around 20% less active than in the 1960s.
 If current trends continue, it will be 35% less active by 2030.